vtex/action-sonarqube/README.md

           host: ${{ secrets.SQHost }} # Variable set in the Github Secrets
           token: ${{ secrets.SQToken }} # Variable set in the Github Secrets
 ```

+> If your project uses `typescript`, you need to install the dependencies.
+If not, you can remove the installation step.

 ## Variables